foopod/blog6/_posts/bsp-dungeon.md

 ```

 - `layer` - The layer in the tilemap, we will be leaving this as zero, but you might want to change this if you are using multiple layers
-- `coords` - The coordinates of the cell being set in the tilemap
+- `coords` - The coordinates of the cell set in the tilemap
 - `source_id` - The ID of the atlas we will be drawing the tiles from
-- `atlas_coords` - The coordinates of the tile being used in the tile atlas
+- `atlas_coords` - The coordinates of the tile in the tile atlas

 Let's add this to our `_draw()` function.